apfurlan/apfurlan.github.io/index.md

-Between 2017 and 2021, I worked as postdoc at the Physics Department of the Universidade Federal de Minas Gerais (Belo Horizonte-MG-Brazil), working with Ronald Dickman, on the study of the disorder effects in the critical behavior of different lattice gases and also in the Entropic Sampling Monte Carlo Simulations.
+Between 2017 and 2021, I worked as postdoc at the Physics Department of the Universidade Federal de Minas Gerais (Belo Horizonte-MG-Brazil), working with Ronald Dickman, on the study of the critical behavior of different lattice gases, Entropic Sampling Monte Carlo Simulations, Percolation and Non-equilibrium phase transitions.